 - Firefly never uses a codename but it is the name of the team of firefighters he was a part of.

 - Barton Mathis is referred to as Dollmaker, and is justified in this case.
-In the show, he's a flat out serial killer rather than a supervillain, and "Dollmaker" was the name given to him by the media in reference to the manner in which he murders his victims.
+In the show, he's a flat out serial killer, and "Dollmaker" was the name given to him by the media in reference to the manner in which he murders his victims.

 - A.R.G.U.S. refers to Slade Wilson by the codename "Deathstroke", but the name didn't exist during the island flashbacks and he and others generally use his real name in the present.